UsusIpse/attribute-calculator/readme.txt

 == Changelog ==

+= 1.2 = - Better use of JSON object

+- Initial Revision
+= 1.0 = - Push to GitHub and Automatic
 = 0.1 = - addded front end Js function to update the price as the variations are updated.
 No changes are made to the actual price and theme support may vary.
-- Initial Revision
-= 1.0 = - Push to GitHub and Automatic